Where to Develop Film Anywhere in the UK in 2022.

 Take it Easy Film Lab has been a long time in the making.
 A local photographer and darkroom technician decided to buy the developing equipment when his lab closed their doors.
 A short-lived attempt at a new business came and went, and the equipment ended up sitting in storage for nine years.

-Fast forward to 2020 – with everyone’s lives on pause, that old developing gear was dusted off and another, more serious, attempt at a film-focussed lab began.
+Fast forward to 2020 – with everyone’s lives on pause, that old developing gear was dusted off and another, more serious, attempt at a film-focused lab began.
 We’re sure glad they decided to give it another go.

 Take it Easy accepts 35mm and 120 medium format film for developing, both C-41 colour and black and white.